 image

-Fairyland Chamber at Treak Cliff Cavern
+Treak Cliff Cavern 1

 Afterwards, you can take in incredible views over the whole of the Hope Valley above ground.
-There’s a great selection of gems and souvenirs in the lovely gift shop, and you can learn more about the history of Treak Cliff in the fascinating Museum.
+There’s a great selection of gems and souvenirs in the gift shop, and you can learn more about the history of Treak Cliff Cavern in the fascinating museum.
+And as a perfect memento of your trip, you can even choose and polish your very own piece of Blue John Stone to take away with you!

 Treak Cliff Cavern: Underground Beauty